What feedback do biology students in UK higher education need?

 How should feedback work for research and independent projects?

-At write‑up and viva or presentation, feedback should develop argumentation and evidence use, with explicit links to marking criteria and exemplars so students can calibrate their revisions.
+At write‑up and in vivas or presentations, feedback should develop argumentation and evidence use, with explicit links to marking criteria and exemplars so students can calibrate their revisions.

 How can peer feedback be strengthened?

-Peer review, when scaffolded, deepens learning in group projects and collaborative research.
+Peer review feedback, when scaffolded, deepens learning in group projects and collaborative research.
 Short workshops on giving and receiving feedback, plus checklists tied to criteria, help students provide specific, improvement‑oriented comments.
-Dialogic sessions where peers briefly explain how they used prior feedback can close the loop and normalise iterative improvement.
+Brief dialogue sessions where peers explain how they used prior feedback can close the loop and normalise iterative improvement.
 Light‑touch staff oversight maintains quality and tone, while digital platforms extend dialogue beyond class.

 What should providers do now?